openaps/docs/docs/docs/Customize-Iterate/autosens.md

 ******************
 Here's what each symbol above means:

- "x"  : deviation from BGI was high enough that we assume carbs were being absorbed, and disregard it for autosens purposes.
-It could also have been exluded becuase of an unexplained high deviation (site failure, etc).
+ "x"  : deviation is excluded.
+All deviations are excluded when there is COB through the time that COB drops to zero (carbs are fully absorbed) and deviations go negative once again.
+This is appropriate to eliminate the impact of rising BG due to carb absorption from sensitivity calcualations and not falsely attribute to insulin resistance.
+Deviations may also be exluded becuase of an unexplained high deviation (site failure, etc).

  "+"  : deviation was above what was expected